 Black, Orange, Blue, and Green 1% logo that reads, "ONE Percent Educational Capital Improvements Sales & Use Tax 2024 Your Penny Your Schools."

-Information on this site is being shared to inform our community about the One Cent Sales Tax, and some of the existing school facility needs in Aiken County Public Schools that will be on the ballot in November for voter consideration.
-As design plans and details are received on these proposed school renovations, updates, and new construction, they will be updated here.
-Please check back often for the latest details.
+Information on this webpage was designed to inform our community about the One Cent Sales Tax, and includes some of the school facility needs in Aiken County Public Schools that were on the ballot in November 2024 for voter consideration.

 About The 1% Sales Tax